Hizoul/lunn/exam/examprep.md

 	- every boolean function can be described by single hidden layer
 	- continous functions any bounded continuous function can be approximated by two hidden layers
 - Backpropagation Algo
-	- forward pass => get result for example so error can be calculated
+	- forward pass => in this step the network is activated on one example and the error of each neuron of the output layer is computed
-	- backward pass => propagate error back grhough the network layer by layer using delta rule to update weights
+	- backward pass => in this step the network error is used for updating the weights.
+Starting at the output layer, the error is propagated backwards through the network, layer by layer with help of the generalized delta rule.
+Finally, all weights are updated
 	- doesn't guarranteee convergence, weights initialized randomly
 	- backpropagation => find wanted weight adjustment for a single example
 	- for each example look at activation result for each neuron and desired output